-The mechanics of systems, including the human body, is governed by Newton's Laws of Motion.
-The 1st Law states that "a particle will remain in a state of rest, or move at constant velocity, unless acted upon by a force".
-The 2nd Law states that "a particle acted upon by a force will change its velocity in proportion to the applied force".
+The mechanics of moving objects, including the human body, are governed by Newton's Laws of Motion.
+The 1st Law states that "a body will remain in a state of rest, or move at constant velocity, unless acted upon by a force".
+The 2nd Law states that "a body acted upon by a force will change its velocity in proportion to the applied force".
 While the 3rd Law says that "when two bodies exert a force upon each other the force acts on the line connecting them and the two force vectors are equal and opposite".
 What do these laws mean when applied to the human body?
 Firstly for anything to start moving a force has to act on it, secondly how fast it moves depends on the magnitude of the applied force.
 The applications of these two laws to the human body are relatively obvious, muscles act by contracting and thus generating a force.
 What needs to be considered is that shortening a muscle against no resisting force requires no muscle force, what produces the force is the muscle shortening against some form of resistance.
-The third law is commonly restated as "every action has an equal and opposite reaction" and it is this law combined with the first law that is used in calculating forces occurring in the body.
+The third law is commonly restated as "every action has an equal and opposite reaction" and it is this law combined with the first law that is used in calculating forces generated in the body and how these effect the movement of parts of the body.

 The second basic element needing to be considered in biomechanics is the behaviour of levers.
 Archimedes (287-212BC) is quoted as having said "Give me a fulcrum and I will move the world".
 We can analyse the behaviour of the human body as a mechanical system by modelling the bones as levers, the weight of components of the body as the loads which need to be moved and the muscles as the applying forces.
 Levers come in three classes, depending on the relative positions of the fulcrum, the pivot point about which the lever moves, and the load force which the force which needs to be moved and the effort force which is the force doing the moving, that is the muscle force in the body.
 An example of a Class I lever is the child's seesaw, where the fulcrum is in the centre and the two people are the load and effort forces.
 In the human body there are few Class I levers, one example is at the head where the C1 vertebra acts as the fulcrum, mass of the head is the load force and is anterior to this fulcrum, while the extensor muscles of the neck supply the effort force.
-In Class II and III levers the fulcrum and the effort force while in Class III the effort force is between the load force and the fulcrum.
-As the forces multiplied by their distance from the fulcrum have to balance where the effort force is nearer the fulcrum than the load force the effort force has to be higher than the load force that is a Class III lever and this the most common type of lever found in the body.
+In Class II and III levers the fulcrum and the effort force while in Class III the load force is between the fulcrum and the effort force multiplied by their distance from the fulcrum have to balance where the effort force is nearer the fulcrum than the load force the effort force has to be higher than the load force.

 Force is measured in Newtons (N) in the SI (Système International) unit scheme.
-1 Newton is the force exerted by 1 kg (kilogram) when accelerated at 1ms-2, thus force exerted by 1 kg on earth is 9.81N as the acceleration due to gravity on earth is 9.81ms-2.
+1 Newton is the force exerted by 1 kg (kilogram) when accelerated at 1ms-2, thus force exerted by 1kg on earth is 9.81N as the acceleration due to gravity on earth is 9.81ms-2.
 One simple way to remember the value of a Newton is that the force exerted on earth by a typical apple weighing about 100g is about 1N.